awslabs/multi-model-server/docs/migration.md

 See more detail: [Install MMS](install.md)

 ## Command line interface
 MMS 1.0 made some parameter changes in `mxnet-model-server` command line tool.
-Following old command line parameters won't work any more:
+The following command line parameters from previous versions will no longer function:

 * --service, See [Register model](management_api.md#register-a-model) for how to override service entry-point.
 * --gen-api, See [API description](inference_api#api-description) for how to generate your swagger client code.
-* --port, See [Configure MMS listening port](configuration.md#configure-mms-listening-port) for how to configure port.
+* --port, See [Configure MMS listening port](configuration.md#configure-mms-listening-port) for how to configure MMS listening ports.
 * --host, See [Configure MMS listening port](configuration.md#configure-mms-listening-port) for how to bind to specific network interface.
-* --gpu, See [Config properties](configuration.md#other-properties) for how to limit number of GPUs.
+* --gpu, See [Config properties](configuration.md#other-properties) for how to limit the number of GPUs.
-* --log-file, See [Logging](#logging) section for how to configure logging.
+* --log-file, See [Logging](#logging) for how to specify a log file.
-* --log-rotation-time, See [Logging](#logging) section for how to configure logging.
+* --log-rotation-time, See [Logging](#logging) for how to configure log rotation.
-* --log-level, See [Logging](#logging) section for how to configure logging.
+* --log-level, See [Logging](#logging) for how to configure log level.
-* --metrics-write-to, See [Metrics](#metrics) section for how to configure metrics.
+* --metrics-write-to, See [Metrics](#metrics) for how to configure metrics.

-Please see [Command Line Interface](server.md#command-line-interface) for new parameters.
+For further information on the parameters' updates, please see the [Command Line Interface](server.md#command-line-interface) section of the server documentation.

 ## API
 You can continue to use MMS 0.4 inference API in MMS 1.0.
 However they are deprecated.
 Please migrate to new [inference API](inference_api.md)